turris-cz/user-docs/docs/basics/reforis/storage-plugin/storage-plugin.md

 if you want to use applications which need to save larger amounts of data you can use an external storage device.

-The same applies to Turris 1.0 and 1.0 as well.
-Turris MOX (and Turris Shield) uses a microSD card instead but it has very similar properties like the soldered flash memory.
+The same applies to Turris 1.0 and 1.1 as well.
+Turris MOX (and Turris Shield) uses a microSD card instead, but it has properties very similar to the soldered flash memory.

 !!! tip